-- Build Audience > Invite Friends – Page Admins can invite their friends to become a fan of their page.
-By suggesting your page to a friend, that friend will see a notification on their profile to check out your page.
+- Build Audience > Invite Friends - Page Admins can invite their friends to become a fan of their page.
+After you suggest your page to a friend, that friend will see a notification on his or her profile to check out your page.
 This is a great way to build your fan base.
 Be sure to take advantage of it before Facebook decides to remove it again.

 - Build Audience > Share Page - This is just a quick way to post an update with a link to your page on your personal profile.

-- Build Audience > Create an Ad – If you want to expand your page’s exposure on Facebook, try Facebook Ads.
-It will allow you show your page to a target audience by location, demographics, and even interests.
+- Build Audience > Create an Ad - If you want to expand your page’s exposure on Facebook, try Facebook Ads.
+They will allow you to show your page to a target audience defined by location, demographics and even interests.

 New Facebook Insights Data

-Want to learn more about your Facebook page’s fans and activity?
-You can with Facebook Insights.
+Want to learn more about your Facebook Page’s fans and activity?
+You can do so with Facebook Insights.
 To get to your Insights, click on your Admin Panel and See All next to the Insights portion.
-There you will find the some exciting information about your Facebook page.
+There, you will find some exciting information about your Facebook Page.

-- Total Likes – The number of people who like your page.
-Unfortunately this number does not include Facebook pages that like your page.
+- Total Likes - The number of people who like your page.
+Unfortunately this number does not include other Facebook Pages that like your page.

 - Friends of Fans - The number of people who are friends with people who like your page.
 It seems this number should also include subscribers of people who like your page.
 Although it doesn’t, that would be a great addition.